Francisco-Ferreira-analyst/Eletric-Car-Sales/README.md

 ## 🚗 Overview

 This case study explores the growth and distribution of **Electric Vehicles (EVs)** across the United States, using a detailed dataset of vehicle registrations.
-With sustainability and clean energy becoming global priorities, EV adoption has surged—making this a timely and critical analysis of national trends.
+With sustainability and clean energy becoming global priorities, EV adoption has surged, making this a timely and critical analysis of national trends.

 ### 🔍 Objective